-During the publication period with the Bulletin of the GDPT, the interested parties may challenge the registration of the trademark on the basis of the relative grounds for refusal.
+During the publication period in the Bulletin of the GDPT, the interested parties may challenge the registration of the trademark on the basis of the relative grounds for refusal.

-5.2 Who can oppose the registration of an Albanian trade mark?
+5.2 Who can oppose the registration of a trade mark in your jurisdiction?